gravitl/netmaker-docs/quick-start.rst

 Quick Install
 ===============

-This quick install guide is an **opinionated** guide for getting up and running with Netmaker as quickly as possible.

-If you are just looking to trial netmaker, we **highly recommend** using the 5-minute installer of Netmaker in the README on GitHub: https://github.com/gravitl/netmaker

-The following is a guided version of that script, with the option to add a custom domain (instead of nip.io):

-Assumptions
+Important Notes
 ============================

-We assume for this installation that you want all of the Netmaker features enabled, and you want your server to be accessible from anywhere.
+1. **WE RECCOMMEND USING THE NM-QUICK-INTERACTIVE SCRIPT INSTEAD OF THIS GUIDE.
+It can be found** `on GitHub <https://github.com/gravitl/netmaker#get-started-in-5-minutes>`_ **(raw script** `here <https://raw.githubusercontent.com/gravitl/netmaker/master/scripts/nm-quick-interactive.sh>`_ **).**

+2. This guide is just a manual version of the steps perfomed by that script, and is therefore more prone to error.

+3. You must decide if you are installing the EE version of Netmaker or the Community version.
+We reccommend EE because of its substantial free tier, but it does require `an account <https://dashboard.license.netmaker.io>`_.

+4. If deploying to DigitalOcean, you should use the `DigitalOcean 1-Click <https://marketplace.digitalocean.com/apps/netmaker>`_, which uses the interactive script.

-This instance will not be HA.
+5. This instance will not be HA.
 However, it should comfortably handle 100+ concurrent clients and support the most common use cases.

-If you are deploying for a business or enterprise use case and this setup will not fit your needs, please contact us: https://www.netmaker.org/contact

-By the end of this guide, you will have Netmaker installed on a public VM linked to your custom domain, secured behind a Traefik reverse proxy.

-For information about deploying more advanced configurations, see the :doc:`Advanced Installation <./server-installation>` docs.
+6. For information about deploying more advanced configurations, see the :doc:`Advanced Installation <./server-installation>` docs.

 0. Prerequisites
 ==================